cobyqa/cobyqa/docs/source/algo/linalg.bvtcg.rst

 --------------------

 We assume in this section that at least some values of the lower and upper bounds in :eq:`bvtcg` are finite.
-When no linear nor nonlinear constraints are provided, COBYQA solves the trust-region subproblem using the TRSBOX algorithm :cite:`bvtcg-Powell_2009`, which is presented below.
+When no linear nor nonlinear constraints are provided, |project| solves the trust-region subproblem using the TRSBOX algorithm :cite:`bvtcg-Powell_2009`, which is presented below.

 The bound constrained truncated conjugate gradient procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^